russell-ryan-lab/ChIPseq_ATACseq_pipelines/README.md

 ### Quick-start Example: Processing Raw Reads from an ATAC-seq Experiment

+We create some bash environment variables to point to the conda environment, repository directory, and results directory.

+    conda_env_dir=/path/to/atac_chip_pipeline
+    repo_dir=/path/to/ChIPseq_ATACseq_pipelines
+    results_dir=/path/to/results

-First, create the directory where you'd like to save the results of the pipeline:
+Create the directory where you'd like to save the results of the pipeline:

-    mkdir -p /path/to/results
+    mkdir -p ${results_dir}

-Next, create `tmp/` and `logs/` directories for the pipeline to use:

-    cd /path/to/results
+    cd ${results_dir}

 Next, generate a pipeline configuration file using the `scripts/config_creator.py` script.
 The following need to be specified: